 Quite fun playing with glass and what happens when you shoot into it with flash.
 As usual I did not get out and about to really spend the time I should with each day’s assignment/theme.
 But here’s what I did manage.
-A series of off-selfies.
-Glass and camera settings and me–what a charming (not) portfolio.
+A selfie.
+Glass and camera settings and me.

 Easy choice.
 My mom kept a diary for a few short years when I was a baby.
 She was a very special person and it gives me great pleasure mixed with profound loneliness to take it out and read randomly from time to time.
 Touching it feels almost like touching her hand.